-Zydeco is absolutely one of my favorite styles of music, and has been for about 35 years.
+Zydeco is one of my absolute favorite styles of music, and has been for about 35 years.
 Any of us could argue all day about the relative merits of New Wave, Punk, Heavy Metal, Reggae, Rockabilly, Gospel, whatever – some people are going to like some music types and not like others.
 Of course.
-But, once they listen to it, I seriously don’t see how anyone couldn’t like Zydeco.² It’s consistently the most fun, the most endearing, the happiest music I know.
+But, once they give it a listen, I seriously don’t see how anyone couldn’t like Zydeco.² It’s consistently the most fun, the most endearing, the happiest music I know.
 And Zydeco bands are always led by an accordionist and a rub-board player!
 What’s not to like!?

-My all-time favorite Zydeco artist though, without question, was the man to whom the music was so integral he made it his name.
-Born Stanley Dural, Jr. in Lafayette, Louisiana, as one of 13 children, the torchbearer who grew to be Zydeco music’s unmistakable next generation superstar was far better known by his adopted name: Buckwheat Zydeco.
+My all-time favorite Zydeco artist though, without question, was the man to whom the music was so integral he actually made it his name.
+Born Stanley Dural, Jr. in Lafayette, Louisiana, as one of 13 children, the torchbearer who grew to be Zydeco music’s unmistakable next-generation superstar was far better known by his adopted name: Buckwheat Zydeco.
 Buckwheat fronted the Ils Sont Partis Band, but most often they were simply known as Buckwheat Zydeco.
-I saw him perform live numerous times; he and his band were electrifying and joyous on each occasion, and I deeply wish it had been more often – Buckwheat died just two years ago, in his hometown of Lafayette, at 68 years of age.
+I saw him perform live numerous times; he and his band were electrifying and joyous on each occasion, and I deeply wish it could have been for more shows – Buckwheat died just two years ago, in his hometown of Lafayette, at 68 years of age.
 The New York Times once wrote of him, “Stanley ‘Buckwheat’ Dural leads one of the best bands in America.
 A down-home and high-powered celebration, meaty and muscular with a fine-tuned sense of dynamics, propulsive rhythms, and incendiary performances.”
-USA Today also called Buckwheat “a Zydeco trailblazer” as he played with musicians from Eric Clapton and U2 to the Boston Pops.
+USA Today also called Buckwheat “a Zydeco trailblazer” noting that he played with musicians from Eric Clapton and U2 to the Boston Pops.
 He even performed twice for President Bill Clinton, celebrating both of his inaugurations, as well as at the closing ceremonies of the 1996 Summer Olympics in Atlanta to a worldwide audience of three billion people.
-Buckwheat definitely brought Zydeco music to the next level.
+Buckwheat definitely brought Zydeco music from Lafayette to the next level.

 Choosing just one Buckwheat song, with consideration to what may well include some entirely uninitiated Zydeco listeners, was a challenge.
-But I settled on a standby, ‘Zydeco Boogaloo’, one of my most beloved and among the first Buckwheat Zydeco tunes I can ever remember hearing.
-It’s an instrumental, so you don’t get Buck’s vocals – other than him grunting out various “Alright!”, “Hep hep!” and “Aha!”-type exclamations, and calling out the solos, first at 1:23 to the guitarist (Cooba?) and then at 1:50 to the trumpeter (Calvin).
-The bouncy groove is so enjoyable and enchanting, it seems even Buckwheat may have gotten carried away recording it – he cries out “One more time” twice, at 3:33 and then again at 3:41, before the propulsive band finally screeches to a stop 10 seconds later.
-That’s some seriously happy-sounding Zydeco music.
-How could anyone not like it??
+But I settled on a standby, ‘Zydeco Boogaloo,’ one of my most beloved and among the first Buckwheat Zydeco tunes I can ever remember hearing.
+It’s an instrumental, so you don’t get Buck’s vocals – other than him grunting out various “Alright!”, “Hep hep!” and “Aha!”-type exclamations, as well as calling out the solos, first at 1:23 to the guitarist (Cooba?) and then at 1:50 to the trumpeter (Calvin).
+The bouncy groove is so enjoyable and enchanting, it seems even Buckwheat may have gotten carried away recording it – he cries out “One more time!” not once but twice, at 3:33 and then again at 3:41, before the propulsive band finally screeches to a stop 10 seconds later.
+That’s some seriously merry-sounding Zydeco music.
+I ask you: How could anyone not like it??

-Now, who’s with me for a new Sirius Zydeco station?!
+Now, who’s with me for a new Sirius radio Zydeco station?!

-¹though at the same time I do have to recognize that by most definitions those two – Hip Hop and Pop Country – are probably the most popular music classes existing today
+¹though at the same time I do have to recognize that by most definitions those two categories – Hip Hop and Pop Country – are probably the most popular music genres existing today

 ²This is how I feel about Zydeco music: “How could anybody not like you?”